 Just seconds after I told myself it was all over, a choir of claps filled the room.
 A mother of a male friend I know came up to me, sharing how inspired she felt.
 An unanticipated group of peers showered me with words of sincere praise.
 The art teacher requested to feature ‘Bloom’ in the school’s expo and newspaper.
 It then struck me that it was the contrast in color, the inclusive symbolism of the male species, the elements fused together to put forth powerful emotion, and not the imperfections, that moved the audiences.

-Besides employing my artistic prowess to the world, I, from then on, realized that approaching a problem does not go one way.
+I realized then that approaching a problem does not go one way.
 While my words did not reach the adult who rebuked my brother nor my cousin’s parents, the audiences of the exhibition were a great start.
 The feedback I got gave me hope that perseverance, passion, and entertaining the many possibilities to a solution is the way out.

 Hi Ashley!

 Thanks for revising according to our comments.
 This is a much better draft – I can see your growth and care for others much more in this version.
 It just needs a little bit more elaboration here and there.
 As always, I’ve given some guiding questions throughout the essay to help you see which parts need more elaboration.